Is it worth spending so much on the Sony A6600? Or is the much similar Sony A6400 the better choice for a new camera?

-The buttons themselves are not level with the body; instead, they pop out a little bit.
-And this should help in pressing the buttons while you are not looking at them.
+The buttons are not level with the body; instead, they pop out slightly.
+And this should help in pressing the controls while you are not looking at them.

 The start-up time and the navigation in the menu are great.
 You still cannot use the touchscreen for the menu, but hey, at least it feels retro.
 And the raised buttons do help in navigation.

-Since there are four programmable custom buttons here, it should be easy to switch between different modes and functions.
+Since there are four programmable custom buttons, switching between different modes and functions should be easy.

 Image and Video Quality